howardpchen/ink2md/README.md

 `--skip-purge`.

 When the script completes it prints any manual follow-up items (for example, editing `/etc/pdf2md-monitor/config.json` and `/etc/pdf2md-monitor/env`).
+It also creates `/etc/pdf2md-monitor/credentials/client_secrets.json` as a placeholder—replace it with your real Google Drive OAuth client JSON before continuing.
 The service is already enabled and running; after you finish editing those files apply the changes with:

 ```bash
 sudo systemctl daemon-reload